dutertetimes/dutertetimes.github.io/_posts/news/president/2016-09-03-President's Speech During the Inauguration of Davao International Container Terminal.md

   source:
   attribution:
 sources:
-  - label: Government Official Gazette
+  - label: Official Gazette of the Republic of the Philippines
     link: http://www.gov.ph/2016/09/02/speech-president-rodrigo-roa-duterte-during-the-inauguration-of-davao-international-container-terminal/
 ---